connerkennedy32/fizzbuzz/README.md

 python3 fizzbuzz.py 51
 ```

 A list of integers would then be printed to the terminal.
 Certain numbers would be ommited and replaced by **Fizz, Buzz,** and **Fizzbuzz**.
-For example:
+For example a request to print 7 integers would result in this:

 ```bash
 fizzbuzz